-In some parts of Colombia, the security situation is hazardous, with specific areas extremely unsafe.
-It is advised to reconsider travel to Colombia due to crime, civil unrest, and terrorism.
-There is a moderate risk to personal safety and security as the National Liberation Army (ELN) continues to plot attacks and violent and organized criminal activities, such as homicide, assault, armed extortion, robbery, kidnapping.
-Travelers should be vigilant and pay close attention to warnings issued by the Colombian authorities.
+Parts of Colombia are extremely unsafe, and travelers are advised to reconsider visiting due to ongoing crime, civil unrest, and terrorism.
+The National Liberation Army (ELN) continues to plot attacks, and violent, organized homicide, crimes-such as assault, armed robbery, extortion, and kidnapping-remain significant threats.
+Travelers should remain vigilant and follow all warnings issued by Colombian authorities.

-Authorities advise avoiding all travel within 20 km of the
+Authorities advise against all travel within 20 km of the Venezuelan and Ecuadorian borders, except for the Pan-American Highway crossing at

-Venezuelan and Ecuadorian borders, except for the Pan-American Highway crossing at Ipiales.
-Travel should be limited to essential purposes in several high-risk regions due to crime and terrorism, including Arauca, Guaviare, Chocó, southern Meta (Ariari region), parts of Nariño (South Pacific, Sanquianga, Telembí), western Cauca (excluding Popayán), Buenaventura, Bajo Cauca and Urabá (Antioquia), southern Bolívar and Córdoba, the Catatumbo region (Norte de Santander), multiple locations in Putumayo, Puerto Carreño (Vichada), and several municipalities in Caquetá.
+Ipiales, which is considered safer.
+In the following regions, travel should be limited to essential purposes due to high risks from crime and terrorism: Arauca, Guaviare, Chocó, southern Meta (Ariari region), parts of Nariño (South Pacific, Sanquianga, Telembí), western Cauca (excluding Popayán), Buenaventura, Bajo Cauca and Urabá (Antioquia), southern Bolívar and Córdoba, the Catatumbo region (Norte de Santander), multiple locations in Putumayo, Puerto Carreño (Vichada), and several municipalities in Caquetá.
+Each of these areas is classified as high risk due to ongoing security threats.

 Authorities advise staying informed and following local guidance.
-Meanwhile, violence targeting foreigners through dating apps has increased in Bogotá, Cartagena, and Medellín, and travelers should exercise caution and avoid secluded meeting locations.
+Violence targeting foreigners via dating apps has increased in Bogotá, Cartagena, and Medellín.
+Travelers should exercise caution and avoid secluded meeting locations.

-The Pacific coast of Chocó is a popular destination for eco-tourism.
-However, much of the region is remote, and illegal armed groups are active in the area, particularly near the border with Panama, where they are involved in the drug trade.
+The Pacific coast of Chocó is popular for eco-tourism.
+However, much of the region is remote and poses significant safety risks, as illegal armed groups are active, especially near Panama.
+These groups are involved in the drug trade.

-The U.S. government cannot provide emergency services to U.S. citizens because U.S. government personnel are unable to travel to these areas due to security restrictions and limited domestic travel options.
+The U.S. government cannot provide emergency services to its citizens in these areas.
+U.S. government personnel are currently unable to travel due to security restrictions and limited travel options.